-Sentara Health Plans:
+Sentara Health Plans provides:

-- Provides free aids and services to people with disabilities to communicate effectively with us, such as: - Qualified sign language interpreters - Written information in other formats (large print, audio, accessible electronic formats, other formats) - Provides free language services to people whose primary language is not English, such as: - Qualified interpreters - Information written in other languages
+- Free aids and services to people with disabilities to communicate effectively, such as qualified sign language interpreters and written information in other formats (braille, large print, audio, American Sign Language videotape, accessible electronic formats, read aloud, other formats). - Free language services to people whose primary language is not English, such as qualified interpreters and information written in other languages.